 GMI is an unmanaged, market-value-weighted portfolio that holds all the major asset classes (except cash) and represents a theoretical benchmark of the optimal portfolio for the average investor with an infinite time horizon.
 On that basis, GMI is useful as a starting point for research on asset allocation and portfolio design.
 GMI’s history suggests that this passive benchmark’s performance is competitive with active asset-allocation strategies overall, especially after adjusting for risk, trading costs and taxes.

-Adjusting for short-term momentum and medium-term mean-reversion factors (defined below) also generates an ex ante risk premium for GMI at an annualized 4.5%, down slightly from September’s 4.6% estimate.
+Adjusting the forecast with short-term momentum and medium-term mean-reversion market factors (defined below) cuts GMI’s ex ante risk premium to an annualized 5.2%, which is unchanged from last month’s estimate.

-All forecasts are likely to be wrong to some degree, but the projections for GMI are expected to be somewhat more reliable vs. the estimates for the individual asset classes.
+All forecasts are expected to be wrong in some degree, although GMI’s projections will likely be somewhat more reliable vs. the estimates for the individual asset classes shown in the table above.
 Predictions for the market components are subject to greater uncertainty compared with aggregating forecasts, a process that may cancel out some of the errors through time.

 ● an estimate of GMI’s expected market price of risk, defined as the Sharpe ratio, which is the ratio of risk premia to volatility (standard deviation).